Vernon Peeples

 Vernon E. Peeples (March 2, 1930 – April 12, 2015) was an American politician.
 He served as a Democratic member for the 72nd district of the Florida House of Representatives.

 Life and career

 Peeples was born in Live Oak, Florida.
 He attended Florida State University.

-In 1982, Peeples was elected to represent the 72nd district of the Florida House of Representatives, succeeding Lawrence F. Shackelford.
+In 1982, Peeples was elected to represent the 72nd district of the Florida House of Representatives, succeeding Larry Shackelford.
 He served until 1996, when he was succeeded by Lindsay Harrington.

 Peeples died on April 12, 2015, at the age of 85.